 Dale Ann Bradley

-Raised in the coal fields of Appalachia, life for Dale Ann Bradley was much like her musical heroes from the same area in the southern mountains.
-No running water or “safe” electricity was available until she was a senior in high school.
+With her upbringing- much like that of her music heroes, it is no small wonder that when listening to her one is struck by the overwhelming nod to days past.
+Her home in the coal fields of Appalachia had no running water or “safe” electricity until she was a senior in high school.
 “One light socket and an extension cord kept a 1950’s “Philco” refrigerator, box fan, and radio going.
 Looking back now I know how dangerous that was.”

-Due to lack of accessibility and religious restrictions, it was nearly impossible to get recorded music to listen to.
+It was also nearly impossible to get recorded music.
 A great uncle who had left Kentucky and did well in Detroit bought her an 8-track tape player as well as tapes from her favorite entertainers.
 She was around fourteen when she received her first guitar.
 “It was a little plywood, small body guitar, but it had six strings and I made a pick from a milk jug.
 Drove everybody crazy.”

 It was her junior year in high school when a new band director came to her school.
-He was a childhood friend of her mother and grew up on Williams Branch, the small community where Dale Ann, her mother, and grandmother were raised.
-"He was so talented and I wanted to learn everything."
-The band director Mearl Risner, and his late wife Alpha, sang weekly during the summers at Pine Mountain State Park in Pineville, Ky.
-They invited Dale Ann to perform with them and this band configuration became the “Backporch Grass.”
+Band director Mearl Risner and his late wife Alpha sang weekly during the summers at Pine Mountain State Park in Pineville, KY and invited Dale Ann to perform with them.
+This band configuration became the “Backporch Grass.”

 While at Renfro Valley, she performed on all shows and recorded on The Sunday Morning Gatherin’, which still remains the second oldest radio show in America next to The Grand Ole Opry.
 Dale Ann also recorded two solo albums during her tenure at Renfro Valley.
 “I can’t put a price on all I learned at Renfro Valley,” Dale Ann says.
 She joined “The New Coon Creek Girls” while at the Valley and performed with them until 1997.
 She recorded four albums on Pinecastle Records with the band.